Buying a domain name might not be a top priority when you are starting out.

 In this guide we’ll give you as much advice as possible, but one really important point to remember is that once you register your domain name, and assuming that you are not infringing anyone’s copyright or trademarks (we’ll come onto that shortly) then nobody can take it away from you.

 Domain names are pretty cheap and you decide for how long you want to register them for so there is no long term obligation.
-If you decide not to renew it, no problem, you’re under no obligation.
-So if you’re not sure then it’s always worth buying for the minimum period, say 1 year, and then letting it expire at the end.
+If you decide not to renew your domain name, no problem, you’re under no obligation.
+So if you’re not sure then it’s always worth buying a domain for the minimum period, say 1 year, and then letting it expire at the end.

 Does my domain name need to be the same as my registered business name